aljawharah-2/Heart-Diseases-Prediction/README.md

 Anaconda with python 3

-## What the project contains :
+## The project contains :
-This project of simple data exploration , plotting and building heart disease classifiers.
+This project contains simple data exploration , plotting and building heart disease classifiers.

 ## Algorithms that we will work on :
 - Logistic Regression